ward/run/_posts/2016-04-17-les-10km-de-l-ulb.md

 checked out the course two weeks prior, and moved to the earth/grass area on the side of the road.
 Bad idea.
 It had rained enough to make this muddy and slippery and after a few steps I switched back to balancing on the cobbles.
-This too I had anticipated, finding that the middle part of the road was the most flat.
+This too I had anticipated, having found out that the middle part of the road was the most flat.
 I could not however move onto it as the two people I had just passed had passed me again because of my muddy adventure, blocking my middle lane.
 Sighing, I passed them on the left side before moving to the middle.
 It still was pretty bad, but the best I was going to get on this section.
 The cobbles finally ended about 7.2 km into the race.

 > Kilometre seven in 4:00, kilometre eight in 4:23.

 During the final serious climb, from km 8.1 to 8.5, yet another guy from team RCB joined me.
 This one did not have his name on the back of shirt, so he shall be called noname.
-He pulled a few metres away, but never a really substantial gap.
+He pulled a few metres away, but never created a really substantial gap.
 During the final kilometre, I was beginning to struggle.
 My right calf started feeling pretty darn sore/slight cramping and I felt a side stitch developing.
 I kept telling myself it was just a little bit, but a kilometre can feel pretty long still.
 The slight pains slowed me down enough to bring my heart rate back closer to some semblance of control in the lower 170s.

 We came out of the forest and turned through the second to last turn.
 Noname was still a few metre before me and I decided I would bite through the pain and